 Arctech’s steady growth, especially in the Asia Pacific region has been assured by its growing presence in Australia.
-Utility scale EPCs operating in Australia have been near universal in their adoption of dual axis trackers, and Arctech has quick to win projects away from higher-cost suppliers.
+Utility scale EPCs operating in Australia have been near universal in their adoption of single axis trackers, and Arctech has quick to win projects away from higher-cost suppliers.
 As announced in August 2018, Arctech Solar partnered with Biosar Australia Pty Ltd., a subsidiary of Greek construction group AKTOR, for a 256.5 MW project in Ouyen, Victoria; a largescale project which marked Arctech Solar’s audacious Australian entry.

 Arctech highlighted its strong entry into the Australian market, pointing to figures compiled by Wood Mackenzie in its recent Global Solar PV Tracker Market Shares and Shipment Trends Report 2019.